-5. Inclusion of Employees and Independent Contractors
+6. Inclusion of Employees and Independent Contractors

 Previously, there had been disagreements in lower court opinions regarding whether the Farm Animal Liability Act applied to independent contractors and/or employees who were injured.
 See, e.g., Young v.
 McKim, 373 S.W.3d 776 (Tex.
 Ct.
 App. - Houston 14th Dist.
 2012) (FALA applied as defense to claim by injured independent contractor); Dodge v.
 Durdin, 187 S.W.3d 523 (Tex.
 Ct.
 App. - Houston 1st Dist.
 2002) (FALA inapplicable when employee was kicked by horse because Act does not apply to injured employees); Johnson v.
 Smith, 88 S.W.3d 729 (Tex.
 Ct.
 App. - Corpus Christi 2002) (FALA available defense when independent contractor breeding horses was bit in face).
-This bill would expressly answer that question in the affirmative, as the language includes both independent contractors and employees in the definition of a "participant."
+As of September 1, this question was answered as the amended statute includes both independent contractors and employees in the definition of a "participant."
 Tex.
 H.B.
 365, 87th Leg.
 R.S.
 (2021) at § 87.001(9).
+Thus, this defense is available even in situations with an injured employee or independent contractor.

-6. Labor Laws Not Affected
+7. Labor Laws Not Affected

-The bill also expressly provides that nothing in the Farm Animal Liability Act affects the applicability of Chapter 406 of the Labor Code, or an employer's ability to refuse to subscribe to workers' compensation.
+The FALA now also expressly provides that nothing in the Farm Animal Liability Act affects the applicability of Chapter 406 of the Labor Code, or an employer's ability to refuse to subscribe to workers' compensation.
 Tex.
 H.B.
 365, 87th Leg.
 R.S.
 (2021) at § 87.0021.